php-fig/fig-standards/proposed/http-message.md

      * If the move() method has been called previously, this method MUST raise
      * an exception.
      *
-     * @return StreamableInterface Stream representation of the uploaded file.
+     * @return StreamInterface Stream representation of the uploaded file.
      * @throws \RuntimeException in cases when no stream is available or can be
      *     created.
      */